FreeshardBase/documentation/docs/existing_apps.md

 # Integration of Existing Apps

 Many apps that are made for self-hosting are also useful to run on Portal.
+And thanks to Portal's technical simplicity, this is often easy to do.
 However, the degree to which an app can be configured for a smooth user experience on Portal varies.

 ---

+## Tasks for integration of an existing App

+If all goes well, bringing an existing app into the Portal app store can be quick and easy.
+Sometimes a little more work has to be done, depending on the requirements that the app already meets.
+Here is a checklist to work through.

+### Make sure, the app meets level 1 requirements

+Many self-hosting apps already meet the requirements for level 1 integration [listed below](#app-requirements-for-level-1) but some do not.
+If your apps does not meet the requirements, it is for you to decide if the needed modifications are quick and easy or too much effort.

+For example your app might rely on a manual user-creation step after first start.
+Performing this step automatically configured by environment variables might be an easy modification.
+On the other hand, if your app relies on a Redis instance and cannot work without it, you are out of luck for now and have to wait until we offer Redis as a service on Portal.

+### Write an `app.json` file

+The `app.json` file tells Portal what to run and how to configure it.
+You will have to write one for your app.
+The easiest way is to copy the example from [here](app_json.md#full-example) and modify it.

+The most important fields are the name, the Docker image reference and the port of the web interface or API.
+If your app needs to persist data, mount a directory by adding a `data_dirs` entry ([see here](persisting.md)) or configure access to Portal's built-in database ([see here](internal_services.md#postgres)).

+### Test your app on your Portal

+You need your own Portal for this step.
+If you do not have one, [contact us](mailto:contact@getportal.org), and we will provide a free trial.

+Copy the `app.json` and paste it into the *Custom App* field as described in the [section about Testing](testing.md).
+The app will now start running on your Portal and you can access its web interface from any paired device.

+### Make further adaptations

+Many apps can easily be configured such that the user experience is smoother.
+For example, you can use the `env_vars` field to provide environment variables or add http headers to calls to certain paths.
+These are the most common configurations that help smooth out the user experience.

+#### Proxy Authentication

+Most existing self-hosting apps feature some kind of user management and corresponding login flow.
+This could be the usual username/password method with functions for registration and signup.
+Or it could be using single sign-on.
+Whatever the method, for Portal it either must be modified slightly or is not needed at all.

+In contrast to a self-hosting environment, each Portal is owned and primarily used by only a single person.
+Therefore, having an app ask the user to register makes not much sense.
+It is also unnecessary because there is no need to authenticate incoming requests.
+Portal already does that for you.

+Some apps provide configuration options to disable user management or switch to proxy authentication.
+This mode is made for situations in which the app is deployed behind a reverse proxy which performs authentication and adds a http header containing the logged-in user.
+Use these options if available to avoid a puzzling registration form.
+If you are a maintainer, adding an option of this kind should often be a pretty small task.

+If you are using proxy authentication, you can configure your app such that Portal adds the necessary headers to all requests.
+See the [section about access control](routing_and_ac.md#access-control) for details.

+#### Access Control

+If your app is only used by the main user - the Portal's owner - you do not have to concern yourself with access control at all.
+By default, Portal only allows paired terminals to reach an app.

+If, however, your app contains views or API endpoints that are meant to be accessed publicly (e.g. blog posts) or by the owner's peers (e.g. a chat API) you need to implement a kind of access control.

+There are generally two approaches: path-based AC and app-specific AC.
+Depending on the existing structure of your app and your willingness to make adaptation, one or the other might be suitable.
+Read more about them in the [section about routing and access control](routing_and_ac.md).

+## Levels of Integration

 We discern four levels of adaptation to Portal that an app can achieve:
 0) blocked, 1) usable with caveats, 2) general adaptations, 3) specific adaptations.